sourjam/reactnativefield/DEVLOG.md

   - Now it's time to create a simple welcome screen that can create an email/pass login for Firebase
   - Fiddled with MainTabNavigator and it seems that the order of the tabs on the bottom are directly related to the order they are pushed into the navigator.
 However, I do want a separate screen before even showing the app itself.
+  - Styling with React Native is certainly not CSS.
+Nested Flex is kinda weird here.
+I had to set a maxHeight on a nested flex section for the input label and input field.
+Otherwise it forced the entire element to the height of the screen.